In the time Chiller was at the park, it spent a large portion of that

 During the 2006 season, an intensive effort was made to get the ride

-the summer.
-In June, an incident involving the Robin train
+summer.
+In June, an incident involving the Robin train closed the ride

 The ride queue was covered in cobwebs and the park's giant inflatable